reductstore/reductstore_agent/README.md

 ## Project Description

 **ros2-reduct-agent** is a ROS 2 node that records selected topics into [ReductStore](https://www.reduct.store/), a high-performance storage and streaming solution.
 ReductStore is an ELT-based system for robotics and industrial IoT data acquisition.
-It captures raw data, ingests and streams data of any size—images, sensor readings, logs, files, ROS bags—and stores it with time indexing and labels for ultra-fast retrieval and management.
+It ingests and streams time-series data of any size—images, sensor readings, logs, files, MCAP, ROS bags—and stores it with time indexing and labels for ultra-fast retrieval and management.

 This agent is fully configurable via YAML and designed to solve storage, bandwidth, and workflow limitations commonly found in field robotics.
 It streams data to ReductStore in near real-time with optional compression, splitting, dynamic labeling, and per-pipeline controls.

 ## System Requirements

 To use this agent, you must have a running instance of ReductStore.
-You can start a local instance using Docker or install it via Snap or from binaries.
+You can start a local instance using Docker, install it via Snap or from binaries.
 Refer to the official guide for setup instructions: [ReductStore Getting Started Guide](https://www.reduct.store/docs/getting-started)

 ## Motivation

-* **Limited onboard storage**: Avoid large rosbag files by streaming directly into a FIFO-managed object store.
+* **Continuous recording**: Prevent oversized rosbag files by splitting recordings by time, size, or topic groups.
-* **Bandwidth constraints**: Compress and filter data before optional replication to the cloud.
+* **Bandwidth constraints**: Filter and compress data before optionally replicating to a central server or the cloud.
-* **Manual workflows**: Eliminate hard-drive swaps, manual bag handling, and custom scripts.
+* **Manual workflows**: Replace manual drive swaps, custom scripts, and bag handling with automated data management.
-* **Lack of filtering**: Use dynamic labels (e.g., mission ID) to tag and retrieve specific data.
+* **Lack of filtering**: Apply dynamic labels (e.g., mission ID) to tag, search, and retrieve specific data segments.
-* **Integration gaps**: Designed to work seamlessly on ROS 2 and integrate with ReductStore for long-term access and analysis.
-* **Ubuntu Core**: Future Snap integration aligns with [Ubuntu Core’s vision for secure, OTA-updated robotics](https://ubuntu.com/blog/ubuntu-core-24-robotics-telemetry).
+* **Ubuntu Core**: Future Snap integration to support deployment as part of the [Ubuntu Core observability stack](https://ubuntu.com/blog/ubuntu-core-24-robotics-telemetry).

 ## Structure